chrisbay/sql-selections/README.md

 ### Local MySQL instance via phpMyAdmin
 If you are running MySQL via MAMP, then you can use the bundled phpMyAdmin instance to interact with the database.
 Select `sql_selections` from the left-hand pane, and then select the SQL tab.

+### w3schools
+The data for this exercise was taken from the [w3schools sandbox database environment](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all).
+You can use this same sandbox to run your queries.

+Note that if you test your queries here, not only may the data/results be slightly different, but the column and tables names are slightly different.
+The same basic structure is the same between our database and the w3schools database, but they use different naming conventions.

 ### The `sql-selections run` command
 You may use the build-in `run` command by placing your query in the solution file and running: